fbpx Skip to Content

 The brown spots, as stated, may be caused by fungus or other diseases as well as pests that might have left eggs and also feces on the basil.

-Therefore it is best to not eat basil with brown spots anymore.
+Therefore it is best not to eat basil with brown spots anymore.

 Frequently Asked Questions About Brown Spots on Basil